anyshake/homepage/docs/AnyShake Observer/Configuration/ntpclient.md

 ---
-sidebar_position: 5
+sidebar_position: 6
 ---

 # NTP Client Settings

  - Key: `ntpclient_settings`
- - Description: NTP client settings for AnyShake Observer
+ - Description: Define a available NTP server, required for initial time syncing.

-AnyShake Observer requires a NTP client to synchronize time with NTP servers.
-This object manages NTP client settings for AnyShake Observer.
+When the application starts, it will try to synchronize time with the NTP server and create an internal time source.
+The internal timesource will be updated every day at UTC 00:00:00.
+This time is mainly used for marking waveforms and API responses.

+AnyShake Observer has two time sources, from GNSS (provided by AnyShake Explorer) and NTP (provided by Internet).
+GNSS time has higher priority than NTP time.

 ## Fields